This page features profiles for Summer 2021 and Summer 2020.

 Based on the federal emergency response to the COVID-19 pandemic, food service sponsors throughout NC began operating the Summer Food Service Program (SFSP) in March 2020 when schools closed.
 USDA announced many waivers that allowed greater flexibilities.

-The Summer Nutrition Program profiles accessed here cover the actual summer months, June-August 2020, while sponsors were still operating SFSP under the USDA emergency waivers.
+The Summer Nutrition Program profiles accessed here cover the actual summer months, June-August.
+In summers 2020 and 2021, sponsors were still operating SFSP under the USDA emergency waivers.

 2020 SUMMER MEALS 4 NC KIDS (By County)